rhalbersma/dctl/README.md

       ctest -E "search|traversal"

 The build will take less than a minute on a 3.5 GHz Intel i7 (and longer for systems with less parallelism).
 The test-suite itself takes a second to run.
 Note that the `ctest` command excludes all unit tests that do a tree search or traversal (these tests will take several minutes to hours to run, respectively).
 If you do not see any errors, the tests succeeded.
 Congratulations: your system supports the DCTL, and you are now ready to start coding!

-### Note

-> Your application is completely independent of the test-suite.
-Building and running the test-suite is a sufficient but not a necessary step in order to use the DCTL headers with your own application.

-### Build your application

-The DCTL is header-only, which means that you do not have to link your application against a separately compiled library.
-Furthermore, even though the DCTL is dependent on Boost, you do not have to separately compile Boost yourself, or even `#include` any Boost headers.
-Simply point your compiler to the location of both the DCTL and the Boost headers, `#include` the appropriate DCTL header files into your application, and then continue to use your regular build process.

 ## Contribute